tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

 <sessionState mode="SQLServer" sqlConnectionString="Data Source=127.0.0.1; Integrated Security=SSPI; Application Name=TEST" cookieless="false" timeout="20"/>
 ```

 So how can we use this then?
 Lets check out the stored procedure change (found at [sneal.net][2]).
-There&#8217;s a proc called &#8220;TempGetAppID&#8221; in the ASP state database.
-I don&#8217;t know all the inner workings of this database, but its used within the database to identify the application connecting to it.
-So we can alter the proc to include the kind Mr. (or Mrs.) Sneal&#8217;s change:
+There's a proc called “TempGetAppID” in the ASP state database.
+I don't know all the inner workings of this database, but its used within the database to identify the application connecting to it.
+So we can alter the proc to include the kind Mr. (or Mrs.) Sneal's change:

 sql
 -- start change